Absence from school

 - The government has issued laws about pupils’ attendance and lateness.
 The registers are checked regularly by the headteacher, deputy headteacher and the class teachers, and poor attendance is followed up.
 Each half term we are visited by an educational social worker from the Local Authority.
 She will review the attendance of all the children and may call a meeting with families where the absence rate is poor or where children have incomplete weeks of schooling.
 In some cases this can result in a fine and in extreme cases may result in the Local Authority taking a family to court.

-- We expect parents to contact the school by telephone or calling into the school office on the first day that a child is away.
+- We expect parents to contact the school office by telephone every day that a child is away.
 Otherwise our school attendance administrator will have to phone to find out where the absent child is and this is extremely time consuming.
-There is a special line where you can leave messages about attendance and the messages will be picked up very regularly.
+There is a special line where you can leave messages about attendance and the messages will be picked up regularly.